takara-ai/Website/env/content/open source/prompt-engineering/brackets-in-ai-prompts.md

 - **Stable Diffusion XL (SDXL)**: This model, introduced in the paper "SDXL: Improving Latent Diffusion Models for High-Resolution Image Synthesis"[^2], offers enhanced capabilities in generating high-quality images from prompts.
 - **Stable Diffusion 3 (SD3)**: The latest iteration, detailed in "Stable Diffusion 3: Delivering Unprecedented Performance, Quality, and Adaptability in Image Generation"[^3], introduces a novel architecture that improves prompt processing and image quality.
-- **Direct Preference Optimization (DPO)**: This fine-tuning technique, explained in "Direct Preference Optimization: Your Language Model is Secretly a Reward Model"[^4], has been applied to models like SD3 to enhance prompt understanding and image aesthetics.
+- **Direct Preference Optimisation (DPO)**: This fine-tuning technique, explained in "Direct Preference Optimisation: Your Language Model is Secretly a Reward Model"[^4], has been applied to models like SD3 to enhance prompt understanding and image aesthetics.
 - **Takara.ai Image Datasets**: We applied the bracket prompt engineering technique to create stunning artwork in our Open Source datasets, demonstrating the practical application of these techniques in large-scale image generation projects.
 View them in our [Art Gallery](/open-source/gallery/).

 Other companies are also making significant strides in this field.
 For example, **Black Forest Labs' Flux.1**[^5] model shows similar architectural advancements and performance to SD3[^3].
 Although not a Stable Diffusion model, many prompt engineering techniques, including bracket use, might also apply to Flux.1.